-If you and your fiance are considering a premarital agreement, Attorney Jaime Williams can represent you during the process.
+If you and your fiance are considering a premarital agreement, Attorney David Schiller can represent you during the process.

 Premarital agreements, also called prenuptial agreements or ante-nuptial agreements, are written contracts between two people who are about to marry.
 Premarital agreements can set the terms of the parties’ rights and obligations regarding property and establishing or eliminating alimony.